Sitecore/jss/docs/data/routes/docs/nextjs/troubleshooting/en.md

 Message: AddFromTemplate - Add access required
 ```

-You will see this type of error when the import role doesn't have the correct permissions.
-See the following Knowledge Base article for the solution: https://kb.sitecore.net/articles/650791.
+Refer to [Errors when importing JSS application on Azure](https://kb.sitecore.net/articles/650791) for the solution.

 ## Data-fetching issues
-Building and rendering the sample Next.js app depend on successfully fetching data using GraphQL.
-The most common cause of failed builds and apps not being able to render pages is an issue with this data-fetching process.
+The sample Next.js app's building and rendering depend on successfully fetching data using GraphQL.
+The most common cause of failed builds and apps that cannot render pages is an issue with this data-fetching process.

 The `GraphiQL` interface at `<sitecore hostname + graphQL endpoint>/ui?sc_apikey=<api key>` is a visual browser for GraphQL data.
-This is a great tool for diagnosing these types of issues.
+It is a great tool for diagnosing these types of issues.

-To support SSG functionality, the sample app exports a `getStaticPaths` function from the <a href="https://github.com/Sitecore/jss/blob/master/samples/nextjs/src/pages/%5B%5B...path%5D%5D.tsx">[[...path]] page</a>, which needs to provide the list of pages to pre-render to Next.js.
-To check whether `getStaticPaths` is able to get the list of pages, try running the query that `getStaticPaths` uses directly in GraphiQL.
+To support static generation functionality, the sample app exports a `getStaticPaths` function from the <a href="https://github.com/Sitecore/jss/blob/master/samples/nextjs/src/pages/%5B%5B...path%5D%5D.tsx">[[...path]] page</a>, which needs to provide the list of pages to pre-render to Next.js.
+To check whether `getStaticPaths` can get the list of pages, try running the query that `getStaticPaths` uses directly in GraphiQL.

 ```graphql
 # YOUR_PATH should be the ID of your site root (home page) in lower-case, with dashes removed.